salesforce-ux/slds-linter/packages/cli/README.md

 To enhance your linting and error analysis experience, we recommend that you install these VS Code extensions.
 These extensions significantly improve your development workflow and make it easier to navigate and address linting issues.

-- *[ESLint Extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint)*:  Essential for JavaScript and TypeScript linting, it checks your code and flags any violations of the ESLint rules with squiggly lines to show you what to fix.
+- *[ESLint Extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint)*:  Essential for JavaScript, TypeScript, HTML, and CSS linting, it checks your code and flags any violations of the ESLint rules with squiggly lines to show you what to fix.
-- *[Stylelint Extension](https://marketplace.visualstudio.com/items?itemName=stylelint.vscode-stylelint)*: When linting CSS, SCSS, or other stylesheets, this tool highlights errors with squiggly lines.

 ## Best Practices